Hedge239/JustAnotherCodeEditor/docs/CONTRIBUTING.md

 - Version of JACE
 - Any additional relevant details involving system config (eg. x11, Wayland)

-> Note: If the bug is a severe security issue, please report the security vulnerability instead of submitting bug report

 ## Suggesting Enhancements
 Before subjecting a enhancement before confirm the following:
 - You have read the [documentation](https://github.com/Hedge239/JustAnotherCodeEditor/wiki)